frntn/devcontainers-features/README.md

 ## Packages

 This repository contains a _collection_ of the following features :
- - `newman` : the command-line collection runner for Postman
+ - `newman` : command-line companion for Postman.
+Open source - Maintained and supported by community contributions.
+ - `postman` : command-line companion for Postman.
+Closed source - Maintained and supported by Postman.
+ - `gitleaks` : SAST tool for detecting and preventing hardcoded secrets to be leaked in git repo.

 ### `newman`